Intramural funding opportunities

-The Hartford Center of Gerontological Excellence funds faculty's pilot studies that aim to improve the health and care of older adults.
-It also makes small grants to select Ph.D. candidates in the final stages of their dissertation.
-An annual call for proposals solicits applications, which are sent to external peer reviewers to evaluate innovation, relevance, synergism, merit, and feasibility.
-At least one HARP is awarded annually to a faculty member of the School of Nursing and a second is designated as an "Interprofessional HARP," for which the PI is within the University but outside of the School and a School of Nursing faculty member is a Co-Investigator.
+Through the HARP, the Hartford Center of Gerontological Excellence funds faculty research and practice change projects that aim to improve the health and care of older adults.
+An annual call for proposals solicits applications which are sent to external peer reviewers to evaluate for innovation, relevance, synergism, merit, and feasibility.
+At least one HARP is awarded annually to a faculty member of the School of Nursing.
+Other awards may be granted to an interprofessional research team.
+The "Interprofessional HARP" may have a Principal Investigator within the University but outside of the School of Nursing.
+However, a SON faculty member must be a Co-Investigator on the team.

 Research and Scholarship Interest Groups